jasterix/Markdown-to-HTML-Converter/README.md

-# NPM-crash-course
- Notes from Traversy crash course
+# Markdown to HTML Converter

 ## Background
 This project originally started as a simple app to practice working with NPM.

-I took some notes with the Bear app.
+I took some notes with the Bear app for macOS.
 But the option to convert to HTML was behind a paywall.
 And so what was a basic nothing app turned into a tool for converting my markdown notes to HTML.

 Thanks to this fantastic [blog post](https://www.devextent.com/convert-markdown-to-html-nodejs/) by James Edwards, I was able to do that in a few hours.